Chart Color Schemes

 South Brisbane features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-South Brisbane's dwellings, as per the latest Census, consisted of 4.2% houses and 95.8% other types (semi-detached, apartments, 'other' dwellings).
-This contrasts with Brisbane metro's 12.9% houses and 87.2% other dwellings.
-Home ownership in South Brisbane was 13.2%, with mortgaged dwellings at 14.8% and rented ones at 71.9%.
-The median monthly mortgage repayment was $1,950, below the Brisbane metro average of $2,000.
-The median weekly rent was $470, compared to Brisbane metro's $440.
-Nationally, South Brisbane's mortgage repayments were higher at $1,950 versus Australia's average of $1,863.
-Rents in South Brisbane were substantially above the national figure of $375 at $470.
+South Brisbane's dwelling structures, as per the latest Census, consisted of 4.2% houses and 95.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Brisbane metro had 12.9% houses and 87.2% other dwellings.
+Home ownership in South Brisbane was at 13.2%, with mortgaged dwellings at 14.8% and rented ones at 71.9%.
+The median monthly mortgage repayment in the area was $1,950, lower than Brisbane metro's $2,000.
+The median weekly rent figure was $470, compared to Brisbane metro's $440.
+Nationally, South Brisbane's mortgage repayments were higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing